-Rockwell Automation, Inc. ("Rockwell Automation" or the "Company") is a global leader in industrial automation and digital transformation.
-We connect the imaginations of people with the potential of technology to expand what is humanly possible, making the world more productive and more sustainable.
-Our hardware and software products, solutions, and services are designed to meet our customers' needs to reduce total cost of ownership, maximize asset utilization, improve time to market, and reduce enterprise business risk.
+Rockwell Automation, Inc. (Rockwell Automation or the Company) is the world's largest company dedicated to industrial automation and digital transformation.
+We understand and simplify our customers' complex production challenges and deliver the most valued solutions that combine technology and industry expertise.
+As a result, we make our customers more resilient, agile, and sustainable, creating more ways to win.
 See Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) for additional information on our business and long-term strategy.